Klosterstræde 16: Lund family

+The property was later passed to Lund's son Jørgen.
+His property was listed in the new cadastre of 1806 as No. 87 in Frimand's Quarter.

+20th century

-The building was listed in 1992.
+The building was listed on the Danish registry of protected buildings and places in 1992.

-Todau
+Today

 Co'libri, a bookbindery, is based in the basement.

 Cultural references

 In Katrine Engberg's 2016 crime novel The Tenant, the first book in her Copenhagen series, a young woman is discovered brutally murdered in one of the apartments at Klosterstræde 16.